 Louise's first novel, FORCING AMARYLLIS, was the Shamus Award Winner for Best First Novel and features Arizona jury consultant Calla Gentry, who becomes embroiled in a world of buried lies and violent rage when she tries to uncover the truth about her sister's rape.

 Her second book, THE FAULT TREE, is also set in Arizona and is the story of Cadence Moran, a blind woman thrown into a desperate race against a killer.
 It has been nominated for a Mary Higgins Clark Award.

-Her latest book, LIARS ANONYMOUS, is now available in hardcover from St. Martin's Press!
+Her third book, LIARS ANONYMOUS, is now available as an ebook from Diversion Books!